learn-co-curriculum/python-p3-cli-project-template/README.md

 sure "Initialize this repository with a README" is unchecked (you already have one), then click "Create repository".

-Head back to the command line and enter `git remote add <project name> <github url>`.
+Head back to the command line and enter `git remote add origin <github url>`.
 This will map the remote repository to your local repository.
-Finally, push your first commit with `git push -u origin main`.
+Next enter, `git branch -M main` to rename the current branch to `main`.
+Then finally, push your first commit with `git push -u origin main`.

 Your project is now version-controlled locally and online.
 This will allow you